cl0nazepamm/powerusd/README.md

 ## Why?

 Current 3D asset library software are:
-- Too slow
+- Too slow.
-- Bloated
+- Bloated.
-- Subscription services
+- Subscription services.
-- Don't even have 3D viewer
+- No 3D viewer.
-- No USD support
+- No USD support.

-Comes with DCC exporters for batch processing and quick USD conversion.
-Stop dealing with ".blend", ".max" (3 different renderer versions), or FBX files.
+Comes with DCC exporters for batch processing and quick USD conversion so you can build libraries of existing assets fast.

+I made this so I can stop dealing with .blend or .max files people are selling and build a 3D asset library that runs on a proper format with a lightweight viewing capability.
+FBX is just as horrible.

 ## Interface